 Hi, I’m Mollie.
-A psychologist, lawyer, researcher, humanitarian and wholemaker relentlessly dedicated to helping you thrive and strengthen others.
+A social psychologist, resilience researcher, author and former lawyer relentlessly dedicated to helping you thrive and strengthen others.

 Born and raised an Iowa girl, I proudly call the Midwest home.
 On my first day of kindergarten, after taking one look at that dark haired, blue-eyed boy, I began singing, my “I’m going to marry Monte” song.

 Twenty years later…I did.
 Another 31 years by his side, the best advice I have: